Posted under Blog by Bob Stallard, Sr. Consultant

-There are multiple ways that an surpasses .
+There are multiple ways that an app surpasses paper forms.
 For now, let us contemplate a comparison of paper and mobile processes for maintenance and repair work execution.
 We need to make some basic assumptions about your maintenance operations to get started.

 Second, your maintenance team uses paper form work orders today which are printed, distributed, assigned, completed, collected, entered into your CMMS/EAM, and then filed and stored per company policy.